kinde-oss/kinde-typescript-sdk/README.md

 # @kinde-oss/kinde-typescript-sdk
-The `@kinde-oss/kinde-typescript-sdk` allows developers to integrate [**Kinde**](https://kinde.com) Authentication into there TypeScript projects.
+The `@kinde-oss/kinde-typescript-sdk` allows developers to integrate [**Kinde**](https://kinde.com) Authentication into their TypeScript projects.
 This SDK implements the following OAuth2.0 flows.

 - **Authorization Code**